swlaschin/fsharpforfunandprofit.com/_posts/2012-04-10-conciseness-extracting-boilerplate.md

 }
 {% endhighlight  %}

 What do all these implementations have in common?
 The looping logic!
-As programmers, we are told to remember the DRY principle ("don’t repeat yourself"), yet here we have repeated almost exactly the same loop logic each time.
+As programmers, we are told to remember the DRY principle ("don't repeat yourself"), yet here we have repeated almost exactly the same loop logic each time.
 Let's see if we can extract just the differences between these three methods:

 <table class="table">
 <thead>